Tinkerforge/doc/en/source/Kits/WeatherStation/PHPToWebsite.rst

       setInterval(updateMeasurements, 5000);
     </script>

-We use jquery to keep it as simple and readable as possible.
+We use jQuery to keep it as simple and readable as possible.
 The function ``updateMeasurements`` calls ``WeatherStationWebsite.php`` and expects to get ``illuminance``, ``humidity``, ``air_pressure`` and ``temperature`` as a return in the JSON format.

-To show the measurments directly upon opening the website, ``updateMeasurements`` is called once directly.
+To show the measurements directly upon opening the website, ``updateMeasurements`` is called once directly.
 After that it is called with an interval of 5000ms (5s), configured with ``setInterval(updateMeasurements, 5000)``.